Video shows rapper Offset detained by Beverly Hills officers; police say he wasn’t arrested but another man was

 “There have been media reports that entertainer Offset was arrested.
 Those reports are inaccurate,” Beverly Hills Police Lt.
 Max Subin wrote in a statement to KTLA.

-The arrest and detaining of Offset occurred not far from where a pro-Trump rally was staged, near Santa Monica Boulevard and Rodeo Drive.
+The arrest occurred not far from where a pro-Trump rally was staged near Santa Monica Boulevard and Rodeo Drive.

 Officers stopped the vehicle a short distance from where the alleged crime occurred, Subin said.
-They received a report about the alleged brandishing of a firearm at about 5:02 p.m.
+He said police received a report about the alleged brandishing of a firearm at about 5:02 p.m.

-Los Angeles County inmate records show Almanzar was arrested at 5:30 p.m. and booked into the Beverly Hills Police Department station at 6:14 p.m.
+Los Angeles County inmate records show Almanzar was arrested at 5:30 p.m. and booked into a Beverly Hills Police Department station at 6:14 p.m.
 He was being held on $35,000 bail.

-No information on a potential release was available as of 10 p.m.
+No information on his potential release was available as of 10 p.m.
 Saturday.

 While he was arrested, the person he allegedly pointed a gun at has declined to press charges, according to police.